KooperL/marketo-developer.en/help/javascript-api/web-personalization.md

 ---
 title: "Web Personalization"
-feature: "Javascript API"
+feature: "Web Personalization"
 ---

 # Web Personalization

 The Web Personalization JavaScript API extends the platform's automated personalization capability.
 It allows for event tracking and dynamic customization of a webpage.
-Additional capabilities: [Custom Data Events](/javascript-api/web-personalization/custom-data-events/), [Dynamic Content](/javascript-api/web-personalization/dynamic-content/), [Get Visitor Data](/javascript-api/web-personalization/get-visitor-data/), [Exclude Tag for Specific Bots](#exclude_tag_for_specific_bots).
+Additional capabilities: [Custom Data Events](/javascript-api/custom-data-events.md), [Dynamic Content](/javascript-api/web-personalization/dynamic-content/), [Get Visitor Data](/javascript-api/get-visitor-data.md), [Exclude Tag for Specific Bots](#exclude_tag_for_specific_bots).

 - You must become a Web Personalization customer and have the [RTP tag deployed](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/web-personalization/rtp-tag-implementation/deploy-the-rtp-javascript) on your site before using the User Context API.
 - RTP does not support Account Based Marketing named account lists.
 ABM lists and code only pertain to the uploaded account lists (CSV files) managed within RTP.